mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/authentication.md

 MongoClient mongoClient = MongoClients.create("mongodb://user1:pwd1@host1/?authSource=db1");
 ```

+For challenge and response mechanisms, using the default authentication mechanism is the recommended approach as it will make upgrading
+from MongoDB 2.6 to MongoDB 3.0 seamless, even after [upgrading the authentication schema]({{<docsref "release-notes/3.0-scram/">}}).
+For MongoDB 4.0 users it is also recommended as the supported authentication mechanisms are checked and the correct hashing algorithm is
+used.

 ## SCRAM

 Salted Challenge Response Authentication Mechanism (`SCRAM`) has been the default authentication mechanism for MongoDB since 3.0. `SCRAM` is